-The WM8350 provides three custom start-up modes.
+The WM8351 provides three custom start-up modes.
 These are selected by setting the CONF1 and CONF0 pins = 01, 10 or 11.
 The custom mode start-up sequences define the following parameters:

-- Polarity of the ON pin (Active low or high) - Configuration of the USB power source - Configuration of the Watchdog timer mode - Configuration of the Control Interface mode - Configuration of the 32kHz oscillator (enabled or disabled) - Configuration of the real-time-clock (enabled or disabled) - Configuration of LDO1 - Configuration of the voltage settings and start-up timeslots for DC-DC and LDO supplies - Configuration of GPIO pins
+- Polarity of the ON pin (Active low or high) - Configuration of the USB power source - Configuration of the Watchdog timer mode - Configuration of the Control Interface mode - Configuration of the 32kHz oscillator (enabled or disabled) - Configuration of the real-time-clock (enabled or disabled) - Configuration of LDO1 - Selection of crystal oscillator detect mode (see Section 14.3.6) - Configuration of the voltage settings and start-up timeslots for DC-DC and LDO supplies - Configuration of GPIO pins

 In Development Mode, the RECONFIG_AT_ON register bit (see Section 14.4.2) may be used to control the device configuration behaviour.
-In Custom Modes 01, 10 or 11, the default setting (RECONFIG_AT_ON = 1) should always be used.
+In Custom Modes 01, 10 or 11, the default setting (RECONFIG_AT_ON = 1) must always be used.
 Setting this bit to 0 may result in erroneous behaviour and deviation from the custom configuration settings.

-The custom modes do not allow configuring the WM8350 in the OFF state.
+The custom modes do not allow configuring the WM8351 in the OFF state.
 As a result, evaluation and debugging in custom modes is limited.